chainpoint/chainpoint-core/README.md

 ## Startup

 Running `make up` should build and start all services for you.

+Running `make up-no-build` will pull docker images from Tierion's docker repository and start all services for you.

 ## Build